dlab-berkeley/dlab-methods/index.md

 ## About this Website

-This is obviously very rough, now!
-But I (Dav) am going to be updating it aggressively over the coming week.
+I (Dav) will be updating this site aggressively.
 I welcome your help in keeping the group resources up-to-date!
 If you're uncomfortable with GitHub, please ask me to use the very user-friendly prose.io!
 The GitHub link for this site is at the bottom of every page!